spatialos/UnrealGDKTestGyms/USER_MANUAL.md

   * Create a Cloud deployment in `unreal_gdk_starter_project` named `client_travel_gym`.
   * Launch the game in PIE mode, connecting to the corresponding Cloud Deployment.
   * Press K to trigger a ClientTravel for the PlayerController to the same deployment.
 It should be visible in PIE as your position in the map will be reset.

-##### Running Event Tracing Functional Tests
- * For the Event Tracing functional test to to succeed, you will need to enable event tracing in both the GDK and the runtime.
-To do this add the following settings:
-   * Add the following string to "Command line flags for local launch": "--event-tracing-enabled=true"
-   * Enable "Event Tracing Enabled".

 -----
 2019-11-15: Page added with editorial review